Fubukimaru/asMSX/doc/asmsx.md

 0 10 25 1 255 2048
 ```

+##### DECIMAL FLOATING POINT

-__DECIMAL FLOATING POINT__: a decimal number with dot separating integer from fraction.
+A decimal number with dot separating integer from fraction.
 Syntax requires dot to be present for the constant to be recognized as a floating point value.

 **Example**: